tfry-git/almost.serious.synth/README.md

   - Preliminary debugging suggests the bottleneck is in updateAudio()
 - While adjusting settings or navigating the menu, audio will be severely disrupted.
 This is due to the fact that the I2C communication used with the display is synchronous (i.e. blocking).
 - This is all a work in progess.
 Some things _will_ break with an update, but I'll try not to break things, badly.
+- Some additional circuitry may be needed to get rid of noise.
+Two notes here:
+  - The SSD1306 display introduces a low hum, interestingly somtimes much louder, sometimes much more quiet.
+Disconnecting the power to the display removes the hum.
+  - When connecting the audio out to an amplifier (in particular a Class D amplifier), you will want to add a simple low pass filter to strip out the PWM carrier.

 ## Future directions
 For now the Synth will save a single set of synth settings on the SD card ("/voices/0.voc"), and restore them on startup.
 Similarly, you can record and playback exactly one